stla/jackpolynomials/README.md

 Schur polynomials have applications in combinatorics and zonal polynomials have applications in multivariate statistics.
 They are particular cases of [Jack polynomials](https://en.wikipedia.org/wiki/Jack_function).
-This package allows to evaluate these polynomials and to compute them in symbolic form.
+This package allows to evaluate these polynomials as well as the Hall-Littlewood polynomials and to compute them in symbolic form.
 It also provides some utilities for symmetric polynomials.

 ___